Skip to content

 Hyundai Kona

 This is the previous-generation Hyundai Kona on sale until late 2023.
-It may not be the newest kid on the block, but you can find nearly new examples for around £15,000.
+It may not be the newest kid on the block, but you can find recent examples for around £15,000.
 With a claimed 301-mile range from its 64kWh battery pack, this is one of the most affordable ways to travel a long distance on electric power.
 It's not the most practical or stylish option in the class, but few can offer that kind of mileage at this price point, nor the Hyundai's comprehensive standard kit.
 A little under £25,000 will buy you the new Kona with a 65kWh battery pack, however range falls to 282 miles as the new car is noticeably larger than the old model.

 See used Hyundai Kona cars or read our Hyundai Kona review